Red-billed streamertail: Description

 The male red-billed streamertail is 22 to 25 cm long including the 10 to 13 cm tail streamers and weighs 4.0 to 6.5 g.
 The female is about 10.5 cm long and weighs 3.0 to 6.1 g.
 The adult male has a coral red bill with a black tip.
 It has a dull black to blue-black crown; it and the nape form a deep velvety black crest.
 The rest of its upperparts are bright metallic green.
 Its tail is black with a green to bronzy green gloss.
 The next to outermost pair of tail feathers is very long, giving the species its English name.
 The male's face and most of its underparts are metallic yellowish green; the undertail coverts are blue-black or black with a bluish gloss.
 The adult female's bill is a duller red than the male's.
 Its upperparts are metallic bronze green to greenish bronze that is duller on the crown.
 Its tail lacks the male's streamers.
 Its central pair of feathers are bright bronze green and the rest black with some bronze green gloss, and the outermost two pairs have wide white tips.
 Its underparts are white with metallic bronze green spots on the breast and flanks.
 Immature males are similar to the adult but lack the tail streamers; its tail feathers have bronze green tips.

 Distribution and habitat

 The red-billed streamertail is found throughout Jamaica except in the extreme eastern end, where the black-billed is found.
 It inhabits evergreen montane forest, lowland tropical forest, and secondary forest.
 It shuns mangroves and arid highlands.
 In elevation it ranges from sea level to 1500 m; it is considered fairly common in the lowlands and abundant at middle and higher elevations.

-Behavior
+Behaviour

 Movement

 The red-billed streamertail is an elevational migrant.